JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

    - Does not include loadable rotation as of yet - unsure if to include in the same scene, or to create a different scene
    - Need to create a load script that will set each condition to load the scene correctly based on the conditions.
  - Implemented Pentachoron
+ - Derived rotor equations (incorrectly).
+I think the signs are wrong in places so need to review.
+Progress though

 ## Problems and risks
 ### Problems